ovh/docs/pages/platform/public-cloud/managing-instances-horizon/guide.en-ca.md

 - Finally, click on `Rebuild Instance`{.action}, this operation may take a few minutes.

-### Suspend or pause an instance (Shelve or pause an instance)
+### Shelve or pause an instance

-To find out how to suspend or pause an instance, please refer to [this guide](https://docs.ovh.com/ca/en/public-cloud/shelve-or-pause-an-instance/).
+To find out how to shelve or pause an instance, please refer to [this guide](https://docs.ovh.com/ca/en/public-cloud/shelve-or-pause-an-instance/).

 ### Access the instance console